 Clomid is the name for the medication clomifene or clomiphene.
-Clomid use began in the 1960s and has been used on thousands of women.
+Clomid use began in the 1960s and has been used on millions of women.
 This long history of use gives us a clear picture of common side effects.
 The use of Clomid comes with the possibility of the following common side effects:

 - multiple births